samuelduchesne/trnsystor/README.rst

 .. code-block:: python

-    for i in range(1,50):
+    >>> for i in range(1,50):
-        print(pipe1.outputs["Average_Fluid_Temperature_Pipe_1_{}".format(i)])
+    ...    print(pipe1.outputs["Average_Fluid_Temperature_Pipe_1_{}".format(i)])
+    Average Fluid Temperature - Pipe 1-1; units=C; value=0.0 celsius
+    The average temperature of the fluid in the specified node of the first buried pipe.
+    ... *skipping redundant lines*
+    Average Fluid Temperature - Pipe 1-49; units=C; value=0.0 celsius
+    The average temperature of the fluid in the specified node of the first buried pipe.

 Connecting outputs with inputs
 ------------------------------

 Connecting model outputs to other model inputs is quite straightforward and uses a simple mapping technique.
-For example, to map the first two ouputs of `pipe1` to the first two outputs of `pipe2`, we create a mapping of the form `mapping = {0:0, 1:1}`.
+For example, to map the first two ouputs of `pipe1` to the first two inputs of `pipe2`, we create a mapping of the form `mapping = {0:0, 1:1}`.
 In other words, this means that the output 0 of pipe1 is connected to the input 1 of pipe2 and the output 1 of pipe1 is connected to the output 1 of pipe2.
 Keep in mind that since python traditionally uses
-0-based indexing, it has been decided the same logic in this package even though TRNSYS uses 1-based indexing.
-The package will internally assign the 1-based index.
+0-based indexing, it has been decided that the same logic in this package even though TRNSYS uses 1-based indexing.
+The package will internally assign the 1-based index automatically.

 For convenience, the mapping can also be done using the output/input names such as `mapping = {'Outlet_Air_Temperature': 'Inlet_Air_Temperature', 'Outlet_Air_Humidity_Ratio': 'Inlet_Air_Humidity_Ratio'}`: